 During filming, John Belushi would often go to local nightclubs to check out the various bands.
 He was fascinated by a musician named Curtis Salgado.
-Salgado's sunglasses, harp playing and love of the blues inspired Belushi to form The Blues Brothers with fellow Saturday Night Live (1975) cast mate Dan Aykroyd.
+Salgado's sunglasses, harp playing, and love of the blues, inspired Belushi to form The Blues Brothers with fellow Saturday Night Live (1975) cast member Dan Aykroyd.

 Harold Ramis, who co-wrote the film, based some of the pranks on his college experiences at Washington University in St. Louis, specifically when Otter and Boon are hitting golf balls at the ROTC.

 The scene, where John Belushi is teaching everyone the "dirty lyrics" of The Kingsmen's 1963 song "Louie Louie", is based on an actual investigation conducted by the F.B.I. from 1963-65, in which the agency spent more than two and a half years trying to "decode" the song, based on complaints by religious and conservative groups that "profanity and obscenity" aimed at teenagers was "hidden" in the muffled lyrics.
 After spending more than two years, and tens of thousands of taxpayer dollars, the agency announced that it could find no "obscene" words in the song.

 The actors, who played the Deltas, harassed the actors who played the Omegas off-screen as well, to keep up the feelings of animosity between their characters.
 Mark Metcalf changed his hotel room to the one above Bruce McGill's, where the Delta actors partied every night, so his anger at their noise would help him get into character.